Case Study - Non-Profit Arts Group Website

 Evolving Needs

-Kids and Arts provides art workshops for pediatric cancer patients and their siblings.
+Kids & Art provides art workshops for pediatric cancer patients and their siblings.
 The website is targeted to the children's parents who sign them up for activities, volunteers, and donors.
 The demographics skew heavily towards caretakers and relatives, females aged 25-50 living in the San Francisco Bay Area.

 PPC & Analytics